San Andrés (island): 20th century

 In September 1900, France issued a ruling in which it recognized all of the islands of the archipelago as belonging to Colombia.
 In 1902, two commissioners of U.S. President Theodore Roosevelt came to San Andrés by boat and requested that the islands become part of Panama, but American proposals were rejected outright as unpatriotic, proving local loyalty to the Republic of Colombia.
 In 1903, the Colombian Department of Panama became an independent nation.
 The islanders again refused to join the United States or Panama when they were visited by a U.S. warship in the same year.
 On 26 October 1912, the Municipality of San Andres and Providencia was established by Law 52, giving administrative independence.
-In August 1920, a boundary treaty was signed between Colombia and Panama in Bogota.
+In August 1920, a boundary treaty was signed between Colombia and Panama in Bogotá.
 On 24 March 1928, the Esguerra-Bárcenas Treaty was signed, in which Nicaragua recognized Colombia's sovereignty over the Archipelago of San Andrés, Providence and Saint Catherine.

 In November 1943, Colombia joined World War II, because a German submarine sank one of their boats that had to transport British troops to San Andrés.
 In 1953, at the request of several representatives of the island community, President Gustavo Rojas Pinilla reaffirmed the San Andrés Island and the free port.
 In 1972, the archipelago was declared as a Special Municipality.
 In the Colombian Constitution of 1991, the Department Archipelago of San Andrés, Providence and Saint Catherine was established as one of the Departments of Colombia.
 In 2000, the archipelago of San Andrés, Providence and Saint Catherine became a UNESCO World Biosphere Reserve as per of the five biosphere reserves listed with the UNESCO's Man and the Biosphere programme.